 Nachos have come a long way since they were invented in the '40s by Ignacio "Nacho" Anaya.
 The original nachos were simply fried tortilla chips, melted cheddar cheese, and sliced pickled jalapenos.
 Since then, nachos have become pretty integrated into Ameri-Mexican cooking and can be found on the menu of almost any bar in the U.S. of A. These nachos are piled high with traditional Mexican flavors and toppings.

-1 lb Oaxaca cheese or low moisture mozzarella, shredded
+1 lb of Tortilla chips1 lb Oaxaca cheese or low moisture mozzarella, shredded

 1 lb of chorizo, cooked and broken apart